Matchboxscope/matchboxscope.github.io/docs/ESPressoScope.md

 - make hole round assembly larger in diameter to have moroe support for the threaded inserts?
 - diffuser for the led

-[10:07, 20/05/2023] Vittorio Saggiamo: especially if for layman, they get overwhelmed by a labyrinthic github [10:08, 20/05/2023] Vittorio Saggiamo: "That the upper part allows better mobility of the slide" this suggestion make sense [10:09, 20/05/2023] Vittorio Saggiamo: and if we dont need the LED periscope, we can have the whole upper part for the slide

 ## Flash the firmware

 :::warning